Bladder Cystitis Imaging

 Malakoplakia

-Nukui and associates described a 63-year-old woman who presented with urinary symptoms and bilateral hydronephrosis.[22]
-Ultrasonography, CT, and MRI revealed bilateral hydronephrosis caused by stenosis of the vesicoureteral junction; the stenosis was caused by a nodular mass on the posterior wall of the bladder.
+Nukui and associates described a 63-year-old woman who presented with urinary symptoms and bilateral hydronephrosis.
+[34] Ultrasonography, CT scanning, and MRI revealed bilateral hydronephrosis caused by stenosis of the vesicoureteral junction; the stenosis was caused by a nodular mass on the posterior wall of the bladder.
+Cystoscopy revealed a yellowish-white mass on the trigone.
+Histologic findings indicated a chronic granuloma with a Michaelis-Gutmann body; the tumor was diagnosed as vesical malakoplakia.

-Ollier and associates described a patient with histologically proven bladder malakoplakia associated with pelvic lymphadenopathy mimicking a neoplasm.[23]
-The nodes were hyperattenuating on CT and hyperintense on MRI.
+Ollier and associates described a patient with histologically proven bladder malakoplakia associated with pelvic lymphadenopathy mimicking a neoplasm.
+[35] The nodes were hyperattenuating on CT scanning and hyperintense on MRI.

 Pelvic lipomatosis

 Pelvic lipomatosis may progress to cystitis, hydroureteronephrosis, and renal failure.
 Therefore, imaging follow-up is mandatory after diagnosis.
-Most cases are associated with proliferative cystitis, in particular, cystitis glandularis.
+Most cases are associated with proliferative cystitis—in particular, cystitis glandularis.

-MRIs show characteristic medial and superior displacement of the seminal vesicles, as well as fatty tissue separating the prostate gland from the rectum.
+MRI scans show characteristic medial and superior displacement of the seminal vesicles, as well as fatty tissue separating the prostate gland from the rectum.
 The noninvasive nature and low biologic risk of MRI are desirable features, particularly when a serial evaluation of pelvic anatomic distortion is necessary.

 Extrinsic processes causing cystitis